MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Operators.md

 #### Ternary operator `? <if-true> : <if-false>`

-You can use the ternary operator as a replacement for `if-else` statement in simple conditional cases.
+You can use the ternary operator as a replacement for the `if-else` statement in simple conditional cases.
 The ternary operator was introduced in PowerShell 7.0.

 For more information, see [about_If](about_If.md).